tuiwidgets/tuiwidgets/doc/ZPainter.rst

    The image is drawn starting at the point ``x``, ``y``.

    |clipandtransform|

+   Handling of wide characters on the left or right edge of the source rectangle is selected using ``tileLeft`` and ``tileRight``. :cpp:enumerator:`Tui::ZTilingMode::NoTiling` is used in the variant without these parameters.

 .. cpp:function:: void setForeground(int x, int y, Tui::ZColor fg)